The Wellness Apps to Download Now

 The most well-known meditation app on the market, Headspace has accrued over 54 million subscribers since being launched back in 2010.
 It was co-founded by Richard Pierson and former Buddhist monk Andy Puddicombe – the latter being the app’s narrator.
 Sessions come in three, five or 10-minute chunks, alongside bite-sized ‘minis’ such as a one-minute breathing exercise.
 The free 10-part course is perfect for beginners, offering an introduction to the essentials of meditation and mindfulness.
 Free download, with an optional subscription of £9.99 a month. headspace.com

-Struggling to drag yourself out of bed this January?
+Struggling to drag yourself out of bed?
 Sleep Cycle could help.
 A kind of intelligent alarm clock, the app wakes you up when you’re in a light sleep cycle, making the process feel more natural.
 It also tracks your sleep, providing a detailed analysis of sleeping patterns – including how different factors affect your sleep, from the weather to eating late.
 From £1.99 a year. sleep cycle.com

 Upon opening the Calm app, you’ll be greeted with the gentle sound of the outdoors.
 This sets the tone for the app, which is designed to help its users relax and unwind.
 There are guided meditations, breathing exercises, videos on mindful movement, and sleep stories: calming tales narrated by the likes of Stephen Fry and Matthew McConaughey.
 Free download, with an optional subscription of £35.99 a year. calm.com